 Our Enso group of arts use the study of traditional weapons to take us beyond fighting, to gain an insight into ourselves, and perhaps beyond that.
 These weapons arts are supported by, and suffused with, insight into and study of East Asian philosophies and understandings.

-Ensodo is a weapons infused but still practical self defence art which blends Tai Chi, Bujutsu and practical self defence for older students.
+Ensodo is a weapons art, but still also a practical self defence art which blends Tai Chi, Bujutsu and practical self defence for older students.
 Iaido uses the traditional Japanese sword to gain an insight into the Zen mind.
 Bujutsu informs all of these with knowledge of traditional East Asian martial weapons.
 Zendo gathers together and shares the underpinning philosophies, understandings, and practices.

 Belts are not the aim here.
-Too much of the teaching of arts such as these has lost its connection with tradition and insight in a macho chase for grades, based not on understanding but sporting prowess.
+We are not interested in a macho race for grades, based not on understanding but sporting prowess.

-Stll, we do understand that for a small number of people who come to our arts without such misconceptions, the achievement of grades can still be a useful marker on a much bigger journey.
-For that reason our Ensodo and Iaido do offer opportunities to progress through grades to Shodan and beyond, for those who want to make that a part of their path.
+Stll, we do understand that for some who come to our arts without such misconceptions, the achievement of grades can be a useful marker on their much bigger journey.
+So Ensodo and Iaido do offer opportunities to progress through grades to Shodan and beyond, for those who want to make that a part of their path.
 Grades are normally awarded by ongoing assessment, and there is no grading fee.

 The Teaching of Enso Arts